jiegec/awesome-stars/README.md

 - [pshihn/workly](https://github.com/pshihn/workly) - A really simple way to move a function or class to a web worker. 🏋️‍♀️→ 😄
 - [GeekyAnts/vue-native-core](https://github.com/GeekyAnts/vue-native-core) - Vue Native is a framework to build cross platform native mobile apps using JavaScript
 - [nuxt/nuxt.js](https://github.com/nuxt/nuxt.js) - The Intuitive Vue(2) Framework
-- [sequelize/sequelize](https://github.com/sequelize/sequelize) - An easy-to-use and promise-based multi SQL dialects ORM tool for Node.js | Postgres, MySQL, MariaDB, SQLite, MSSQL, Snowflake & DB2
+- [sequelize/sequelize](https://github.com/sequelize/sequelize) - An easy-to-use and promise-based multi SQL dialects ORM tool for Node.js | Postgres, MySQL, MariaDB, SQLite, MSSQL, Snowflake, Oracle DB (v6) & Db2 for IBM i
 - [tkellen/js-express-bearer-token](https://github.com/tkellen/js-express-bearer-token) - Bearer token middleware for express.
 - [babel/minify](https://github.com/babel/minify) - :scissors: An ES6+ aware minifier based on the Babel toolchain (beta)
 - [graphql/dataloader](https://github.com/graphql/dataloader) - DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a consistent API over various backends and reduce requests to those backends via batching and ca